bcc-code/bcc-design/docs/contributing/README.md

 ### Don't use `<style>` in an SFC
 Commonly, a Vue Single File Component (SFC) includes a `script`, `template`, and `style` tag.
 The use of a `style` tag should be avoided, for two reasons:
 1. Adding classes this way will generate a CSS file in the output.
 We don't want consumers of this Vue component library having to include a separate CSS file
 2. Since we're using Tailwind, it's not needed to write any CSS.
-By ruling out the possiblity of using custom classes, even when they're `scoped`, it's clear where CSS styling comes from: Tailwind
+By ruling out the possibility of using custom classes, even when they're `scoped`, it's clear where CSS styling comes from: Tailwind